 The Weather in Goa

-Head to the beach in India with Goa holiday lettings
+Head to India's best beaches with Goa holiday accommodation

 Located in western India is the tiny, by Indian standards, state of Goa.
 It's famous for its stunning beaches like Arambol and Candolim, as well as a wealth of galleries, museums, and cultural attractions.
 A Goa beach hut will put you at the heart of the action and let you experience everything from the food to history from a delightfully authentic type of accommodation in Goa.